weo3dev/bowleague/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Run ng build -prod to build the project.
+The build artifacts will be stored in the dist/ directory.
+You need only specify -prod for production build, as AOT is a default attribute of production builds in angular-cli.

 ## Running unit tests